African and African Diaspora Studies

 Doctoral Portfolio Program in African and African Diaspora Studies

 Applicants to the portfolio program must submit a research statement along with their application.
-This statement will help the AADS Portfolio Administrator guide the student in the completion of twelve hours of graduate-level coursework, including one AADS core course, in the field of Black Studies.
+This statement will help the AADS Portfolio Administrator guide the student in the completion of 12 hours of graduate-level AADS coursework, including at least one AADS core course.
 All portfolio students are required to present their field-related research to an open audience prior to graduation.

 Additional requirements and application information are available here.